dougramirez/otel-distributed-tracing/README.md

   - A `trace-id` should be [globally unique](https://www.w3.org/TR/trace-context/#uniqueness-of-trace-id) and [random](https://www.w3.org/TR/trace-context/#randomness-of-trace-id).
 - What is Trace Context?
   - Trace Context provides a specification so that services have a mutually agreed upon format for sharing traces across service boundaries.
+- What is Trace Log Correlation?
+  - Trace log correlation is the process of combining trace data with log data to gain a better understanding of system behavior.

 ## W3C Recommendation